 Level 3: Put a leash on your dog and walk around the living room, working on the HEEL command.
 Your dog should learn how to walk next to you, on your left side.
 If he pulls, then turn and walk the opposite direction.
-Another way to stop pulling is to walk and turn into the front of your dog, you will need to keep him on short but loose leash.
+Another way to stop pulling is to walk and turn into the front of your dog, you will need to keep him on a short but loose leash.

 Does your dog like to play fetch or tug?
 If your dog is toy motivated, use it to your advantage with these ideas:

 Level 1: During the times you are playing with your dog, ask him to SIT or DOWN before you throw the ball.

 Level 2: Have your dog SIT and STAY while you walk a few feet or yards and then throw the ball to him to catch it.

 Level 3: Playing brain games with your dog can strengthen your bond with her.
 Check out these indoor games that you can play anytime, even though they are fun, they are training your dog at the same time!

 You may not realize it, but anytime you are with your dog, at home or outside, you are training your dog.
 Anytime you pet your dog, you are training him.
 Training what you ask?
 When you pet your dog, you are giving him affection, most dogs love and seek out affection.
 So if your dog jumps on you to say hello when coming home from work, and you pet him, you are training him to jump on you.
 If you pet your dog when he jumps up on the couch, you are training your dog to jump on the couch.
 Make sense?
 Your action results in your dog’s reaction.

 Level 1: Make your dog work for your affection.
 Don’t give your dog a belly rub or any affection without asking for something in return.
 For example, your dog walks up to you wanting to be pet, simply ask him to SIT or DOWN before petting him.
 If he gets up, stop the petting